North-West-Wind/MoreBoots/README.md

 If you want a pair of boots of your dream to appear in the mod, please let me know.
 You can do that by creating an issue on [GitHub](https://github.com/North-West-Wind/MoreBoots), or message me on Discord (NorthWestWind#1885).
 You may also make suggestions on the [MoreBoots Discord](https://discord.gg/UFEMhuY9xT)!

-You can help out by expanding a [wiki](https://morebootsmc.fandom.com) on Fandom, so it can be seen be many people!

 These updates are being planned:
-- Content Update 2 (Coming Soon!)
 - Heroic Update (Coming Soon!)

 ## Supports